 Gary Stewart does not respond well to criticism.
 Since the publication of his book, Stewart has posted statements on various websites, defending his claims and attacking his critics.
 He repeatedly boasts that he has made a lot of money and that he has gotten a lot of attention, indicating his true motives behind the accusations against his father.
 Like most people who are peddling false claims to have solved the Zodiac mystery, Gary Stewart blames everyone else for his failure to convince the world.
 Stewart claims that the San Francisco Police Department has thwarted his efforts and refuses to conduct the DNA testing necessary to prove that Earl Van Best, Jr. was the Zodiac.
 Stewart also blames his critics for failing to acknowledge that the mystery is “beyond solved.”
 Stewart’s favored falsehood is claiming that his critics don’t want to see the Zodiac case solved and this explains why no one takes him seriously.
 This explanation may sound satisfying to some, but Stewart once again fails to address important facts and reality itself.

 While Stewart may be mostly correct in dismissing some of his critics as angry competitors, such convenient dismissals do nothing to refute the criticisms found in the original ZodiacKillerFacts article about his book, or the debunking of Stewart’s cipher solutions posted at ZodiacKillerCiphers.
 On August 1, 2014, three months after the publication of Gary Stewart’s book, I posted a review of The Most Dangerous Animal of All titled The Most Dangerous Daddy of All.
-In December of 2015, Gary Stewart sent angry email to the ZodiacKillerFacts contact email address.
+In December of 2015, Gary Stewart sent an angry email to the ZodiacKillerFacts contact email address.
 Stewart wrote.
 “Why did it take 16 months after the release of my New York Times Bestseller for you to publicly ‘debunk’ me?”
 Stewart also bragged, “I’ve solved the case,” and then cried that “people without real purpose” continued to “pursue some boogey man in a case that’s beyond solved!”

 In his email, Stewart proudly declared, “I’ve solved the case,” despite the fact that this claim has already been debunked.
 To date, Gary Stewart has not presented any credible evidence that he has solved the case.
 No law enforcement agency has accepted his evidence as valid and virtually all of his evidence has been debunked.
 Stewart has not presented any other credible evidence to implicate his father in the Zodiac crimes and he has repeatedly failed to address the many serious problems with the evidence he has already offered.
 While I have no doubt that Stewart’s competitors are desperate to keep the Zodiac cause buried in nonsense and confusion in order to keep their own careers alive, anyone who has followed my record will know that I have no desire to keep pursuing a boogey man.
 I would gladly accept Earl Van Best, Jr. as the Zodiac killer if Gary Stewart or anyone else provided any credible evidence to support that solution.
 To date, no one has presented any credible evidence to implicate Earl Van Best, Jr. in the Zodiac crimes, and that statement is based on the known facts, logic, common sense, and reality.

 Critical thinking skills are crucial when assessing the value and validity of claims made by Gary Stewart and others.
 Fact-checking is also crucial.
 Gary Stewart, his co-author Susan Mustafa, his publisher Harper/Collins, and his handwriting expert Mike Wakshull presented the handwriting “match” as fact in Stewart’s book only to learn in a matter of days that someone had identified the real person responsible for handwriting samples attributed to Earl Van Best, Jr. This fact alone demonstrates the many problems with the methods and claims made by Stewart and his associates.
 This level of incompetence renders their claims permanently suspect and demonstrates that they are not reliable sources of information or experts with authority.
 In his email, Gary Stewart asked why I had waited “16 months” to debunk his “New York Times bestseller” book.
-My article debunking Stewart’s book was first post in August 2014, just three months after the publication of Stewart’s book.
+My article debunking Stewart’s book was first posted in August 2014, just three months after the publication of Stewart’s book.
 Apparently, Stewart never noticed that article and, instead, focused on the publication date of the new updated posting of the original blog entry which was dated November 2015.
 This update occurred when the website switched to a new format.
 Once again, Gary Stewart was wrong on a simple and easily verified matter of fact but he still demands that the world accept his claim that he has solved the most notorious unsolved serial murder case in American history using a few bits of trivia.
 He shouldn’t be surprised when informed people find it difficult to take him seriously.

 – April 29, 2017